elliot-chung/react-recipe-app/README.md

 ## Overview

 This is a small application for finding and tracking recipes.
 User can search through a large catalog of recipes and save their favorites to lists; which are saved to each users' own account.
 The app is implemented using the MERN stack.
 There are further details on the tools/libraries used in FRONTEND.md and BACKEND.md.
+All the recipe information comes from the [Spoonacular](https://spoonacular.com/) API.

 ## Search and Find Thousands of Recipes